wiseman-timelord/Cpp-Vulkan-Agi/README.md

 Research: Found relevant training data, it says A.
 Produced relevant web-research for doing X to the Y script.
 Ordering AI-INST to assemble the data from C.
-Assessing Data, the research sstated B.
+Assessing Data, the research stated B.
 Ordering AI-CODE to produce the relevant updates using information D.
 Operation has been completed, file is saved.
 Unloading all loaded models.